jodabike/jodabike.github.io/about/faq.md

 - These numbers depend a lot on slope and road quality: In average we rode around 50km a day in 6-12h.

 &#9654; Where do you sleep?
 - Most of the times we just wild camped in our tent.
-Sometimes in bigger towns we stayed at hostels, also to shower once in a while :D.
+Sometimes in bigger towns we stayed at hostels, also to shower once in a while.

 &#9654; How long/far have you been on the road?
 - Alltogether, we rode around 10.000 km in pretty much exactly 7 months.